 Terrible managers love mindless, task-oriented drones because few will challenge their rule.

 Drones exist to make their managers look as though they are managing employees well.

-My new manager made changes.
+My new team leader made changes.
 Effective immediately, if a customer asked anything other than about the shoes we had in stock, we were to answer I don’t know.

 Even if we did.

 Even if it had nothing to do with shoes.